GZHOUW/RSP_Project/README.md

 sudo apt-get install ros-melodic-yocs-velocity-smoother
 ```
 ## Result
    Detecting human model with laser sensor is unrealistic in both gazebo and real-life(too many noise and parameters to set, we spent lots of time testing it and we gave up).
-We do managed to detect pillars and other objects, so we switched the goal to detecting nearby obstacles in the area laser senser covers.
+We do managed to detect pillars and other objects, so we changed our goal to detect nearby obstacles in the area laser senser covers.
 All the delivery goals are achieved.

 ## Hardware